Van life: Why a cast iron pot has a place in your road trips

 • weight saving at all costs

-• a quick meal between two stages
+• a quick meal between two stops

 The cast iron cauldron is therefore not a solution for all van life enthusiasts.